FaheemSiddiqi361/Character_Recognition-_using_Tensorflow/README.md

 ### Flatten layer:
 This layer shows that the total pixels of the input image like 28x28 have been converted to 784-dimensional vector.
 Also, it has no trainable parameters because this is only reshaping the vector and nothing else.
 ### Dense layer:
-This layer shows that it has 128 neuron in it.
+This layer shows that it has 128 neurons in it.
 Which means that it will produce 128 outputs for each input.
 Also, it shows params as 100,480 which can be calculated as follows.
 784 features connected with 128 neurons====> 784*128 = 100,352
 Now add 128 bias values====> 100352+128= 100,480
 ### Output Layer:
-This dense layer is used as output layer.
+This dense layer is used as the output layer.
 It has 10 neurons for 10 types of digits like 0-9.
 The calculation for params is the same.
-128 inputs from previous layer connected with 10 neurons ====> 128*10 = 1280
+128 inputs from the previous layer connected with 10 neurons ====> 128*10 = 1280
 now add 10 bias with value to give 1290 as params.

+## Step 7: Compiling the model
+Here the model is compiled.
+The compile() function defines how a model will be trained by using the loss function, optimizer, and metrics to evaluate performance.
+By this loss and accuracy can be easily measured.
+The Loss as "sparse_categorical_crossentropy" is used for multi-class classification problems where the labels are given as integers.
+The loss function shows the difference between the probability of a number and original number.
+Optimizer is used to update the weights while the model is being trained.
+Accuracy is being used as metrics which is used to see the performance of the model.